 This Mediterranean stucco house with barrel tile roof is reminiscent of the villas of Montecito California or Palm Beach Florida.
 The first floor features a spacious kitchen and family room; family and friends are able to mingle comfortably and to enjoy an easy access to the screened porch, loggia and pool terrace.
 A main floor master suite is a convenient and private retreat.
 A Pool House mirrors the loggia and overlooks the garden beyond.
 Landscape by John Howard, Howard Design Studio

 Spitzmiller and Norris, Inc. is a residential design firm specializing in the custom design of personal residences.
 We have maintained our office in Atlanta since 1985 and are experienced in designing plans for the construction of new houses, the remodeling of existing houses and the proper restoration of historic houses in a green and eco-friendly manner.
 High-rise interior designs are a new request for us and we are adding this rewarding lifestyle environment to our repertoire.
 We work throughout the South on a diverse array of projects from our recently completed 18 plus year design collaboration with Blackberry Farm in Walland, Tennessee, to designing second homes in North Carolina’s mountains and Florida’s Gulf Coast.
-We are particularly proud of receiving four Excellence in Preservation Awards from the Georgia Trust for Historic Preservation, four time winners of The Institute of Classical Architecture & Art 2009, 2010 , 2011, 2013 and 2019 Philip Trammell Shutze Award as well as accolades from Southern Living and Southern Accents.
+We are particularly proud of receiving five Excellence in Preservation Awards from the Georgia Trust for Historic Preservation, five time winners of The Institute of Classical Architecture & Art 2009, 2010 , 2011, 2013 and 2019 Philip Trammell Shutze Award as well as accolades from Southern Living and Southern Accents.
 Our office is located at ADAC West and we have been delighted to be in the center of such a wonderful design community.